Motherboard diagnostic tests

 If you don’t have a GPU plugged in and your motherboard’s video ports were previously functional, experiment with different cables, making sure they fit securely and switching monitors if possible.

-If the problem persists, launch Device Manager, then right-click “Generic PnP Monitor” under Monitors and try each of the options – “Scan for hardware changes,” “Update Driver”, and “Uninstall device” – one at a time.
+If the problem persists, launch Device Manager right-click “Generic PnP Monitor” under Monitors, and try each of the options – “Scan for hardware changes,” “Update Driver”, and “Uninstall device” – one at a time.
 After uninstalling your monitor, restart your computer to allow it to reinstall, and then test it.

 If none of this works and you have a faulty motherboard, it’s time to replace it as soon as possible.